gaelgoth/vaporflow-startpage/README.md

 </div>

 ---------------------------------------------------------------------------

-Vaporflow is (another) browser start page where I have gathered the elements that I have more about the projects that can be found on [r/startpages](https://www.reddit.com/r/startpages/).
-This Chrome (maybe soon Firefox as well) extension embed this features:
+"Vaporflow is a browser start page where I have gathered the elements that I like the most about the projects found on [r/startpages](https://www.reddit.com/r/startpages/).
+This Chrome extension (and soon Firefox as well) embeds these features:"

 - Based on Tailwind CSS + Daisy UI component
 - OpenWeather